HarveyAland/auzre-monitoring-remediation/README.md

 This was one of the most enjoyable parts of the project — and one I could have easily expanded further.
 While the main focus was monitoring and alerting, automation played an equally important role by turning insights into real, measurable recovery actions.

-The RunBooks were created in mind of production level issues within VMs and servers that most reading will have been at the mercy of at least once in our professional careers, the waiting time can be agonizing especially in my case when i have an end user waiting on me to provide access to a system that is currently down.
+The Runbooks were created in mind of production level issues within VMs and servers that most reading will have been at the mercy of at least once in our professional careers, the waiting time can be agonizing especially in my case when I have an end user waiting on me to provide access to a system that is currently down.

-this model solves a lot of that with the monitoring and automatic remediation of services and VMs with some of my tests even proving a RPO time of <4mins which is above gold standard.
+This model solves a lot of that with the monitoring and automatic remediation of services and VMs with some of my tests even proving a RPO time of <4mins which is above gold standard.

 ### ⚙️ Runbooks Implemented